Text Generation

 System messages

-) are used to guide the behavior of the LLM.
+System messages (sometimes referred to as system prompt or developer messages) are used to guide the behavior of the LLM.
 They

 are typically used to set the tone or provide instructions for the LLM: